Cybersecurity challenges have become a major problem for organizations of all types around the...

 Malicious Threat

 These threats may be initiated by an employee or third-party vendor who intentionally accesses sensitive information with the intent to use it in an unauthorized manner.
 The malicious insider is the hardest to identify because the employees have already faced background checks and been granted access to information as a part of their employment.
 Why would a company have malicious insiders?
-Possibilities range from something as detailed and planned out as an attempt to pose as a willing employee to gain insider information to something as simple as a disgruntled employee who began as loyal to the firm and has since formed reason to retaliate against the organization.
+Possibilities range from something as detailed and planned out as an attempt to pose as a willing employee to gain insider information to something as simple as a disgruntled employee who began as loyal to the firm and has since formed a reason to retaliate against the organization.
 Whatever the motive, the insider who deliberately intends to cause harm to a company is probably the most dangerous threat of all, and the hardest to mitigate with security protocols.

 When questioning if insider threats are still a prevalent concern, it is important to note that we are far from solving this problem.